 As a result, there’s much more than just a quiet spot with a few hotels and things for tourists to do.
 In fact, the city has a population of around 270,000, or more than half of the entire population of The Bahamas.

 In general, you’ll find that most people are extremely welcoming and friendly.
+Bahamian hospitality is legendary.
 And each day literally tens of thousands of passengers visit without incident.
 Crime, however, does happen in the city.

-According to statistics from the Royal Bahamas Police Force there were 113 homicides in New Providence (the island where Nassau is located) in 2022.
-There were 536 armed robberies.
+According to statistics from the Royal Bahamas Police Force there were 105 homicides in New Providence (the island where Nassau is located) in 2024.
+There were 265 armed robberies nationwide, which was down sharply from previous years.

-Perhaps most disturbing is that police say robberies (different from armed robberies) in 2022 totaled 118 — or about one every three days.
-This crime was most likely to “occur on a Friday and Saturday than any other day of the week and these incidents peak between the hours of 8am and 4pm.”
+Perhaps most disturbing for cruise passengers is that police say robberies (different from armed robberies) in 2024 totaled 59 — or about one every six days.
+This crime was most likely to “occur on a Saturday and Sunday than any other day of the week and these incidents peak between the hours of 9am and 4pm.”
 This is a time when cruise ships are in port and visits are at their peak.

 A Government “Security Alert” for Visitors